 Anticipated outcomes and advancements will result in social, economic and environmental benefits for Canadians.
 For example, the identification of critical habitats or "hot-spots" of kelp resilience, areas at high risk for kelp loss and areas of potential target for restoration, will be integrated into ecosystem-based management strategies to inform Marine Protected Areas, spatial marine planning, kelp harvesting, and fisheries habitat management.

-Find a summary of the latest results in this slide deck presented by Post Doctoral Researcher Dr. Alejandra Mora-Soto at the 2022 Salish Sea Ecosystem Conference:
+Find a summary of the latest results in this slide deck presented by Post Doctoral Researcher Dr. Alejandra Mora-Soto at the 2022 Salish Sea Ecosystem Conference and recent newsletter: